 - 1 chilli, finely chopped (optional)

-Add the rest of the dressing ingredients and combine well.
-Cover the bowl with cling wrap and leave aside until needed
+- Add the rest of the dressing ingredients and combine well.
+Cover with cling wrap and leave aside until needed.

-After 20 minutes, take out the chicken and check if its done.
-If it is, let the chicken cool and then cut into small pieces.
-If not, then put it back into the water until done.
+- After 20 minutes, take out the chicken and check if it's done.
+If it is, let the chicken cool then cut into small pieces.
+If not, put it back into the water until done.

 - Once the chicken is cut up into pieces, add 2 tbsp of dressing into the chicken and gently toss.